 If you have a question related to this Privacy Statement, please contact us by using this form.
 Your message will be forwarded to the appropriate member of Rubii's Data Privacy Team, such as Data Protection Officers or members of their teams.

-For the purposes of the EU General Data Protection Regulation (GDPR), the controller of your personal information is Rubii, International Commerce Centre, 82F, 1 Austin Road, Hong Kong.
+For the purposes of the EU General Data Protection Regulation (GDPR), the controller of your personal information is Rubii, Grand Millennium Plaza, 7F, 181 Queen’s Road, Hong Kong.

 You can request to access, update or correct your personal information.
 You also have the right to object to direct marketing.
 You can access the request process here.